-Understanding how thoughts precede our behaviors is an important concept for children to understand, especially with depression.
+Understanding how thoughts precede our behaviors is an important concept for children to understand, especially children with depression.
 Watch the following video and work with your child to understand how to address their inner thoughts.
 This approach goes hand-in-hand with mindfulness.

-Both of these lessons also contain additional games, activities and printable materials to help teach these concepts more effectively with your child.
+Both of these lessons contain additional games, activities and printable materials to help teach these concepts more effectively with your child.
 Visit their individual pages on the Smarter Parenting website.